prajguru54/email-cleaner/README.md

 - The script will show you a summary of emails in Social and Promotions.
 - It will open a browser window for you to sign in and authorize access the first time.
-- (By default, deletion is commented out for safety.
-Review the script and uncomment if you want to proceed with deletion.)

 ## 5. Important Files